evanx/re8-import-mongoexport/README.md

 For example we have `place_id` in the JSON object, and wish to store the document using the key `place:${id}:json`

-This JSON is intended to be export to file using https://github.com/evanx/refile
+This JSON is intended to be exported to disk using https://github.com/evanx/re8, and served using Nginx.

 ## Config spec